foray1010/hk01-k8s-sharing/PITCHME.md

 Note:

+- for example, if set Pod 2 to have 3 replica sets, it will be deployed to Node 3
 - can take more metrics
-    - Pod anti-affinity (beta) to try avoid deploying same pod in same node, to ensure HA
+    - Pod anti-affinity (beta) to try avoid deploying same pod in same node, to ensure HA, and deployed to Node 2
-- for example, if set Pod 2 to have 3 replica sets, it will be deployed to Node 2

 ---?image=assets/images/k8s-node-architecture.png&size=contain&color=#e4ebf2